What’s The Buzz About Collagen and Biotin Supplements And Do They Really Work?

 If you want to keep your skin, bones, muscles, and joints healthy for longer, protect your collagen by avoiding tobacco, excess sun exposure, and follow a healthy diet and skincare regimen.

 Collagen comes in many ways and forms.
 You can acquire this vital protein from collagen boosting food like fruits and vegetables.
-Here is a video from Insightstate that contains a list of foods that will give you a much-needed collagen boost:

 There are also available collagen pills and supplements that contain amino acids along with collagen-generating formula.
 As stated in the video, fish, cow, pig, and chicken make for excellent dietary source of collagen.